Janis Ian: Music career

 Ian started Rude Girl Records, Inc., and its publishing arm, Rude Girl Publishing, on January 2, 1992.
 Since then, RGR has steadily grown, with its ownership of more than twenty-five Janis Ian albums and DVDs overseas, as well as hundreds of unreleased recordings and videos, including unreleased songs, concerts, demos, and rehearsal tapes.
 The Rude Girl label oversees the production of Ian's newer work, and in the case of older work, its re-mastering and the re-creation of the original artwork.

 From 1982–92, Ian continued to write songs, often in collaboration with then songwriting partner Kye Fleming, some of which have been covered by Amy Grant, Bette Midler, Marti Jones and other artists.
 She released Breaking Silence in 1993 and came out as a lesbian.
-Other artists have recorded Ian's compositions, including Roberta Flack, who had a hit in 1973 with Ian's song "Jesse", which peaked at #30 on the Hot 100 on October 27, 1973.
+Other artists have recorded Ian's compositions, including Roberta Flack, who had a hit in 1973 with Ian's song "Jesse", which peaked at No. 30 on the Billboard Hot 100 on October 27, 1973.
 Ian's own version is included on her 1974 album Stars (the title song of which has also been oft-covered, including versions by Joan Baez, Shirley Bassey, Cher, Nina Simone and Barbara Cook).
 "At Seventeen" is Ian's most covered composition with 50 versions by artists including Celine Dion, Miki Howard and Julia Fordham.
 Ian's song "In The Winter" has also been covered many times by singers including Dusty Springfield and Sheena Easton.
 Richard Barone recorded Ian's song "Sweet Misery" on his album Sorrows & Promises: Greenwich Village in the 1960s in 2016.
 She continues to tour worldwide, though she stated that her 2022 North-American tour, which was cancelled when a laryngitis diagnosis became severe, would be her "last full tour".
 In August 2018 Ian performed at the UK's Cambridge Folk Festival.

 Criticism of the RIAA

 Ian is an outspoken critic of the Recording Industry Association of America (RIAA), which she sees as acting against the interests of musicians and consumers.
-Thus, she has released several of her songs for free download from her website.
+She has released several of her songs for free download from her website.
 "I've been surprised at how few people are willing to get annoyed with me over it," she laughs.
 "There was a little backlash here and there.
 I was scheduled to appear on a panel somewhere and somebody from a record company said if I was there they would boycott it.
 But that's been pretty much it.
 In general, the entire reaction has been favorable.
 I hear from a lot of people in my industry who don't want to be quoted, but say 'yeah, we're aware of this and we'd like to see a change too.'"
 Along with science fiction authors Eric Flint and Cory Doctorow, she has argued that their experience provides conclusive evidence that free downloads dramatically increased hard-copy sales, contrary to the claims of RIAA and NARAS.